 We Only Want the Earth Artist Residency 1 Award

-A4 Sounds in partnership with Create: National Development Agency for Collaborative Arts, Transgender Equality Network Ireland (TENI) and gender.RIP invite applications from trans, nonbinary, and gender nonconforming artists for a four-month residency award as part of the We Only Want the Earth 2020 programme.
-The residency will run from January to April 2020.
-The residency opportunity aims to support an artist based in Ireland to develop their arts practice.
+A4 Sounds in partnership with Create the national development agency for collaborative arts and Transgender Equality Network Ireland (TENI) invite applications from trans, nonbinary, and gender nonconforming artists for a four-month residency award as part of the We Only Want the Earth 2021 programme.
+The residency will run from Feburary to May 2021.
+The residency opportunity aims to support an artist based in Dublin to develop their arts practice.

 About We Only Want the Earth